Background Causes of the English Civil War

 1628 (23rd August)

 George Villiers, 1st Duke of Buckingham, was stabbed to death by naval lieutenant John Felton.
+King Charles was very upset at the murder of his friend.

 Charles re-opened parliament.
 He again, asserted his right to impose taxation independently of parliament.